Trump says the economy is booming. He's right - but you don't feel it - Local News 8

 One possible reason is that unemployment benefits are now lower: a supplemental $600 in weekly jobless aid, part of Washington’s first stimulus bill, ran out at the end of July, and Congress hasn’t agreed on a new stimulus deal.

-President Donald Trump signed an executive order to bolster benefits again, though by $400 a week this time, by diverting money from the Federal Emergency Management Agency.
+President Donald Trump signed an executive order to bolster benefits again, though by $300 a week this time, by diverting money from the Federal Emergency Management Agency.
 FEMA said that some states have already exhausted their allocated amounts.
+(The President’s executive order provides a $300 weekly supplement to the jobless.
+States could opt to add an additional $100 a week, bringing it to $400.)

 Meanwhile, businesses using the Paycheck Protection Program to make it through the worst months of the crisis are worrying about funds drying up.

-Note: Update: This story has been updated with more details about how Americans can collect $400 a week in emergency jobless benefits.